bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2022/lightning-panel.md

 All of the data on your Lightning Node is wiped, right?
 Okay, first thing you probably need to figure out and would be good information is to know which peers you had contracts with, right?
 The way that Lightning contracts work today is that they're two of two signed contracts, which means you basically enter into a Bitcoin transaction agreement with another peer, that there is an output on the Bitcoin blockchain that both of you must create signatures in order to spend that output.
-So any transaction that spends this output on the Bitcoin network, that is lightning channel.
+So any transaction that spends this output on the Bitcoin network, that is Lightning channel.
 That output in the transaction set that must be signed by two parties, and those are your channel peers, right?
 Okay, so you still have your key, but you don't know who you have any channels with, you're in a lot of trouble, because you don't know who to go back and ask, hey, I need you to sign something for me, right?
 So even if you could magically recreate all of the transactions that you had signed, or that maybe you know, for some reason, you know what all of your outputs are, so you've backed up what keys are, and you've backed up what all the out points are, unless you can figure out what the other party of that two of two was to sign those outputs so you can get your funds back, you're kind of out of luck, right?
-So that's kind of, I think, the first layer of information that you need to remember about a lightning thing, right?
+So that's kind of, I think, the first layer of information that you need to remember about a Lightning thing, right?
 So your funds are out there, but there's another party and you need to remember who that is because if you lose all your stuff then.

 Jeremy Rubin: 00:39:01